Applying to scientist program

 b) Lay summary (200-words or less) Include a paragraph summary of your proposed project for a lay audience (avoid acronyms and jargon).

 c) Personal Statement and Career Goals (1 page) Include a summary of your background, preparation for research, and career objectives.
-Also address: 1) how you and your pilot project are a good fit for this program that aims to diversify the research workforce; please consider including your racial/ethnic, SGM, disability, or socioeconomically disadvantaged background; 2) how the proposed pilot study is in alignment with your research career objectives; and 3) how your pilot study findings will contribute to the submission of a future NIA research grant application (e.g., K award, R21, R01).
+Also address: 1) how you and your pilot project are a good fit for this program that aims to enhance the aging research workforce; 2) how your personal background and experience will contribute to CADC's research goals of understanding and reducing health disparities in aging populations; 3) how the proposed pilot study is in alignment with your research career objectives; and 4) how your pilot study findings will contribute to the submission of a future NIA research grant application (e.g., K award, R21, R01).

-d) Significance for Health Disparities/Health Equity and Aging Research (1 page) Include 1) how your pilot study will contribute to the elimination of health disparities or promotion of health equity, and improve the health and well-being of older adults from diverse populations; and 2) how your pilot study is relevant to social, behavioral, psychological, and/or economic research on aging and aging-relevant health disparities/health equity.
+d) Significance for Health Disparities and Aging Research (1 page) Include 1) how your pilot study will contribute to the reduction of health disparities, and improve the health and well-being of older adults; and 2) how your pilot study is relevant to social, behavioral, psychological, and/or economic research on aging and aging-relevant health disparities.

 1. NIH biosketch